 Federal vs. State Inheritance Taxes

-The USA has a dual system when it comes to inheritance tax.
-At the federal level, the estate tax applies to the transfer of a deceased person’s assets to their heirs.
-However, not all estates are subject to this tax; there is a threshold below which no federal estate tax is owed.
-As of the latest updates, this threshold is quite high, meaning that most estates do not incur federal estate tax.
+The USA has a dual system when it comes to death-related taxes.
+At the federal level, the estate tax applies to the transfer of a deceased person’s assets — but the exemption threshold is extremely high.
+Currently, the federal estate tax exemption is approximately $13.6 million per person (around £10.8 million).
+This means that fewer than 0.1% of American estates pay any federal estate tax at all.

 Key points to consider: